WINE LABELLING IS GOINGDIGITAL

 Yes.
 As of 8th December 2023, all wines and aromatised wines sold in the EU must provide ingredient and nutritional information.

-This can be printed on the label, but most producers are opting for digital delivery to avoid cluttered, confusing designs or reprinting for multiple markets.
+This information can still be printed directly on the label, but many producers are choosing digital delivery to avoid cluttered designs and repeated reprints for different markets.

-Products that do not comply with these new regulations may be removed from shelves or refused entry into the EU, which makes digital implementation both urgent and necessary.
+Products that do not comply may be removed from shelves or refused entry into the EU, which makes implementation both urgent and practical.

 Why Wine E-Labels Matter for the Global Market

-Other markets such as the UK, Japan, and parts of North America are recognising or aligning with similar labelling standards, even in areas where it is not yet required.
+Other markets such as the UK, Japan, and parts of North America are recognising or moving toward similar standards, even where digital labelling is not yet mandatory.

 What Information Must a Wine E-Label Include?

-The European Commission has clearly outlined the data that must be included in the e-label for wines.
+The European Commission has clearly defined the information that must appear on a wine e-label.

 This includes: